openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

   but perhaps not at the same time.
 Backends need a way to express exactly what they support and how much space is consumed out of each type of storage.

-Therefore, it is important to extend Manila so that it is aware of storage pools within each backend and can use them as the finest granularity for resource placement.
+Therefore, it is important to extend manila so that it is aware of storage pools within each backend and can use them as the finest granularity for resource placement.